What is Cryotherapy FAQ?

 Whole body cryotherapy (WBC) was first used in Japan in 1978 by Dr. Toshiro Yamauchi as a means of treating rheumatoid arthritis.
-The researchers were surprised when test studies began producing other beneficial results beyond rheumatoid arthritis pain management.
-The cold therapy is administered by Cryo Sauna which is fueled by the vapor of liquid nitrogen to reduce the temperature around the body to -220 to -250 degrees.
+Researchers were surprised when test studies began producing other beneficial results beyond rheumatoid arthritis pain management.
+Cold therapy is administered by Cryosauna which is fueled by the vapor of liquid nitrogen to reduce the temperature around the body of -220 to -250 degrees.

 What are the benefits of Cryotherapy?

-- Reduces recovery time for those recovering from surgery
+- Reducs recovery time for those recovering from surgery

 - Increased metabolism with each session burning up to 800 calories